Customer Service: 503-823-7770

 GENERAL INFORMATION: 503-823-7404

-The Portland Water Bureau is actively committed to understanding and planning for climate change impacts to the City's drinking water system by:
+The Portland Water Bureau is actively committed to understanding and planning for a range of climate change impacts to the City's drinking water system by:

 Partnering with large drinking water utilities (through the Water Utility Climate Alliance) and other water utility groups to develop and share climate information, science, and decision support tools;